 Examples of Office REITs

-Here are some of the examples, who have been doing well in the market and are publically listed company:
+Here are some of the examples which have been doing well in the market and are publically listed company:

-- Alexandria Real Estate Equities, a company listed in New York Stock Exchange (NYSE) which deals in maintaining and owning Offices for life science purposes.
+- Alexandria Real Estate Equities, a company listed on the New York Stock Exchange (NYSE) which deals in maintaining and owning Offices for life science purposes.
 The main highlight of the company is that they preferably rent the places to companies or tenants working in life science and technology fields.

 Benefits of Office REITs

-- Investment in Office REITs provides guaranteed pay-out to the investors or shareholders in the form of dividend as long as the company is generating income from the practice.
+- Investment in Office REITs provides guaranteed pay-out to the investors or shareholders in the form of dividends as long as the company is generating income from the practice.

 - The REITs companies get to benefit from tax relief as they do not need to pay corporate dividend tax in case they fulfill some of the criteria.
 As in the normal cases, companies distributing dividends have to submit corporate dividend tax to the government, and then the remaining amount will be paid out to the shareholders.
 Hence in the case of REITs company, the shareholder gets paid out dividends without deducting any tax part from the dividend share of the profit.

 - They provide the pool up estates for the office premises in good industrial areas, and 90% of the income is transferred to shareholders as a dividend, which is a good pay-out to the investors as well as provides a diversified portfolio against the traditional equity and debt securities.

 - It provides liquidity options for the investors and a low cost for the shareholders as buying premises or building a premise may cost significant, but the portfolio offered could become a chance for the investors to buy the office REITs securities, and the money invested becomes lesser riskier.

 - 90% of the income earned by the Office REITs business is needed to be distributed to the shareholders, and after paying out the rest of the expenses needed to run the business, there is no amount left for the future growth of the business through the business income.
 So without the fund, growing the business becomes more difficult.